Brighton (constituency)

-Brighton was a parliamentary constituency of the House of Commons of the Parliament of the United Kingdom from 1832 until it was divided into single-member seats from the 1950 United Kingdom general election.
+Brighton was a parliamentary constituency of the House of Commons of the Parliament of the United Kingdom from 1832 until it was divided into single-member seats from the 1950 general election.
 Covering the seaside towns of Brighton and Hove in East Sussex, it elected two Members of Parliament (MP) by the block vote system of election.

 History

 The constituency was created by the Reform Act 1832 for the 1832 general election.
 The constituency was based on the south coast seaside resort town of Brighton.

 When it was proposed to enfranchise Brighton a Tory observed in Parliament that it would represent merely "toffy (sic), lemonade and jelly shops".
 Charles Seymour suggests he "obviously feared the Whig proclivities of the numerous tradespeople established there".

 The first representatives of the constituency were of radical opinions.
 Isaac Newton Wigney (MP 1832–1839 and 1841–1842) was described as being of "Whig opinions inclining to radicalism, in favour of the ballot, and pledged himself to resign his seat whenever his constituents called upon him so to do".
 His colleague, the Nonconformist preacher and attorney George Faithfull (MP 1832–1835), went much further.
 He advocated "the immediate abolition of slavery, of all unmerited pensions and sinecures, the standing army, all useless expense, the Corn Laws, and every other monopoly.
 He said that if the extent of suffrage at that time was not found efficient he would vote for universal suffrage: and if triennial Parliaments did not succeed, would vote for having them annually; he was an advocate of the ballot".

 Seymour provides figures for the voting qualification of Brighton electors, following the Reform Act 1867.
 The town was one of six boroughs in England where the £10 occupiers, enfranchised in 1832, were much more numerous than the householders who received the vote under the 1867 Act.
 There were 7,590 £10 occupiers and only 944 householders on the electoral register.

 Members of Parliament for the constituency, after the first two, were of more conventional views; but most elections were won by the Liberal Party until 1884.
 In 1884 the Liberal MP, William Marriott, broke with his party as he disagreed with Prime Minister Gladstone's foreign and Egyptian policy.
 Marriott resigned his seat and was re-elected as a Conservative.
 From that time onwards the Liberal Party never won an election in the constituency, except for a by-election in 1905 and both seats in the landslide victory of 1906.
 Apart from those few years of liberal strength, Brighton became a safe Conservative constituency.

 The 1931 election of Sir Cooper Rawson holds the record for the largest majority ever received at a general election (62,253), as well as the most votes received by an individual (75,205).